natarii/MegaMod_OPL3/README.md

 # OPL3 MegaMod
-This addon board lets you play OPL, OPL2, and OPL3 VGM files using your MegaGRRL Desktop.
+This add-on board lets you play OPL, OPL2, and OPL3 VGM files using your MegaGRRL Desktop.

-**DO NOT BUILD YET - DESIGN UNTESTED, SOFTWARE SUPPORT INCOMPLETE**
+**This board is provided as an experimental add-on.
+Software support is working, but incomplete.
+Software support may improve in the future.**

+**MegaGRRL Desktop Firmware v0.97dev or newer is required!** See [Firmware Releases](https://git.agiri.ninja/natalie/megagrrl/-/releases)

 # Usage
-Power off the MegaGRRL Desktop.
-Remove the YM2612 and SN76489 and seat the addon board into their sockets.
-Move all 4 DIP switches on the desktop board to the OFF position.
+1. Power off the MegaGRRL Desktop.
+2. Remove the YM2612 and SN76489, and seat the addon board into their sockets.
+3. Set all 4 DIP switches on the desktop board to OFF.
+4. Power on.
 The presence of the OPL3 board will be detected upon boot.
+Play an OPL/OPL2/OPL3 VGM file.

 # Bill of Materials
 | Ref.Dsg. | Value |